dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/EnableEnterprise.md

 unlocks access to *Enterprise-only* features in Splice Machine such as backing up and restoring your database.
 However, to unlock bootstrapped authentication and encryption features such as LDAP and Kerberos, you must also modify your `hbase-site.xml` file and restart Splice Machine.

-Please see the [Upgrading to the Enterprise Edition of Splice Machine](onprem_admin_enablingenterprise.html) topic in the *Administrator's Guide* for more information.
+Please see the [Upgrading to the Enterprise Edition of Splice Machine](onprem_admin_enablingenterprise.html) topic for more information.
 {: .noteNote}

 ## Syntax